moonthought/moonthought.github.io/content/posts/true-readability-doesnt-exist-and-youll-feel-when-it-really-is.md

 * the level of abstraction;
 * etc.

-And, again, some may say that this is all more applicable to the text, not the code.
-But there is one important difference between code and text: code, unlike text, is obliged to fulfil its intentions.
+«Yeah, these right here are preferences.» No, they're not.
+Because there is one important difference between code and text: code, unlike text, is obliged to fulfil its intentions.
 It is really not that important whether the text fulfils its purpose.
 For example author's idea or concept which they tries to convey through the text.
 If it didn't work out for them, well, it's just a bad text.
 It's still there, the text is relevant, it's just bad at delivering the thought.
 But the code **must** solve the intended problem, otherwise it is literally wrong and inapplicable.
 Bad ≠ wrong.

 All of these may lead us to believe that code readability is, in fact, a composite phenomenon:
 * it consists of a correct solution of the problem;